Updated for 2021

 Sometimes unfortunate things happen and your photographer calls to say he/she is unable to make it to the wedding.
 During your consultation with the photographer, ask them what their plan B is in that scenario.
 Usually, the photographer can give you a few photographers who can cover them and has a similar style to their work.
 Cancellations rarely happen but it’s good to know they’ve got someone to cover should the situation call for it.

 The benefit of having a second shooter present at your wedding means that they’ll be able to capture moments at different times and different angles.
 Some photographers work alone; some work as a team.
 For those that work alone, typically there’s an additional charge for a second shooter.
 In a team, the cost of the second shooter is generally already included in the package price.
 It’s best to confirm either way.

-I cannot stress how important this point is.
+I cannot stress how important this is.
+What happens if one camera is faulty?
+What if the memory card is damaged?
 A professional photographer should have more than one back-up.
-Personally, I shoot onto 2 different memory cards every time I click the shutter.
+Personally, I shoot with 2 cameras and each camera records into 2 different memory cards every time I click the shutter.
 When I’m back in my office, the card contents get downloaded onto local drives as well as to The Cloud.